SidicleyRibeiro/PeTROSI/README.md

 It is used the PYMOAB package to manage the topology of meshes.
 Further will be used the PYTRILLINOS to the solver.

+# Trivia

+"Petrosi" is the plural of the latin term "petrosum", which means "rocky place".

 # To-do list:

 - Add wells;